 You will be able to visit the living history encampment to meet the 120+ reenactors and see how our ancestors lived in the 14th century.

 In the town itself there will be lectures, guided historical walks, medieval hanging banners, concerts, mummers and mystery plays, a parade and a church service.

-Between January and April FREE workshops and costumed visits are available for local schools on the events of 1381 and there is also a series of FREE costume workshops starting on 18th January.
-Contact us to find out more on both of these.
+Between January and April FREE Costume Workshops and Costumed visits are available for local schools on the events of 1381.

 Local residents, visitors and traders are all invited to take an active part in making this a spectacular new regional event.
 Contact us if you would like to be involved in any way.